 Treating Wet Rot

-Our woodworking experts recommend assessing the moisture source and the material’s current condition to determine how to prevent wood rot from spreading.
+I highly recommend assessing the moisture source and the material’s current condition first to determine how to prevent wood rot from spreading.

 Don’t forget to scrape the decayed parts away before applying wood rot treatments over the surface.

 Ensure that the wood is dry before adding another coat of treatment.
-It’ll also help if you apply fungicide on surrounding surfaces to avoid material decay in the long run.
+It will also help if you apply fungicide on surrounding surfaces to avoid material decay in the long run.

 How Bleach Works to Stop Wood Rot